How to Fix Google Play Store Error “DF-DFERH-01”?

 8. Enable All the Permissions Required by Google Play Store and Related Apps

 If Google Play Store and related apps do not have the permissions required to operate, then the Store may fail to retrieve information from the server.
-In such a case, enabling all the permissions required by Google Play Store and related apps may resolve the issue.
+Enabling all the permissions required by Google Play Store can fix issues where restricted permissions prevent the app from performing tasks like syncing data, accessing the network, or integrating with other Google services.

 1. Launch Settings on your Android phone and open its App Management.